Frequently Asked Questions – Administrative Monetary Penalties

 Where can I find more information about AMPs?

-For a more detailed explanation of the Commissioner's administration of the AMP regime under the Act, including how penalty amounts are determined, consult the Policy for the Administrative Monetary Penalty Regime.
+For a more detailed explanation of the Commissioner's administration of the AMP regime under the Act, including how penalty amounts are determined, consult the Policy for the Administrative Monetary Penalties Regime of the Commissioner of Canada Elections.